 Here’s something that’s been on my mind for quite a while now.
-I started writing something on it when the this meme popped up in my Facebook “memories” at the end of October.
+I started writing something on it when the this meme popped up in my Facebook “memories.”
 It’s a paraphrase of a saying in the Talmud by a second-century Jewish sage whom I’d never heard of until I looked him up in Wikipedia, felt like I’d known it all my life.

 It hit home, but I got sidetracked when I went in the hospital and never finished the post.
 In the meantime, it seems like the news has been an unmitigated exercise in the enormity of the world’s grief.
 A couple of data points: